Getting Started with the College Credit Plus Program

 1. Submit your Letter of Intent

-For public school students, the deadline to submit your College Credit Plus Intent form has passed.
-If you missed the deadline, please contact your high school directly.
+For public school students, the deadline to submit your College Credit Plus Intent form is April 1st.
+If you miss the deadline, please contact your high school directly.

 2. Apply for admission to Columbus State

 Complete an application for admission to Columbus State.
 No application fee or essay is required.

 3. Determine placement and course eligibility